Accruent/robotframework-zoomba/docs/README.md

 Examples
 ------------
-Example tests can be found in the [test directory](https://github.com/Accruent/robotframework-zoomba/tree/master/test).
+Example tests can be found in the [samples directory](https://github.com/Accruent/robotframework-zoomba/tree/master/samples).

+The [test directory](https://github.com/Accruent/robotframework-zoomba/tree/master/test) may also contains tests but be aware that these are used for testing releases and may not be as straight forward to use as the ones in the [samples directory](https://github.com/Accruent/robotframework-zoomba/tree/master/samples).

 Contributing